-Auris Medical is a Swiss biopharmaceutical company dedicated to developing therapeutics that address important unmet medical needs in neurotology and mental disorders supportive care.
+Auris Medical is a Swiss biopharmaceutical company dedicated to developing therapeutics that address important unmet medical needs in neurotology and mental health supportive care.
 The company is focused on the development of intranasal betahistine for the treatment of vertigo (AM-125) and for the treatment of antipsychotic-induced weight gain and somnolence (AM-201).
-This program is currently in Phase 1.
-In addition Auris Medical has two Phase 3 programs under development: AM-111 for acute inner ear hearing loss and Keyzilen[®] (AM-101) for acute inner ear tinnitus.
+These projects have gone through two Phase 1 trials and will move into proof-of-concept studies in 2019.
+In addition Auris Medical has two Phase 3 programs under development: Sonsuvi® (AM-111) for acute inner ear hearing loss and Keyzilen® (AM-101) for acute inner ear tinnitus.
 The Company was founded in 2003 and is headquartered in Zug, Switzerland.
 The shares of Auris Medical Holding AG trade on the NASDAQ Capital Market under the symbol "EARS."